 The Read16 manual is installed on the Nomad PDA.
-To launch the manual, open the menu by swiping from the left or and press USER MANUAL.
+To launch the manual, open the menu by swiping from the left or pressing USER MANUAL.
+You can also open the Menu by clicking on the three dots in the upper left corner of the screen and clicking Open Menu.

 Before performing an alignment, it is suggested that you view each program screen and follow the descriptions of the features in this manual.